-Bi-weekly Payments for an Auto Loan
+Bi-weekly Payments for an Auto Loan Calculator Overview

-Bi-weekly Payments for a Car Loan Overview
+Using the Bi-weekly Payments for an Auto Loan Calculator

 This calculator is pretty straightforward.
 Begin by entering your anticipated date of your first payment, the loan amount, interest rate and length of the loan in months.
 You can also enter a monthly prepayment amount if you wish to make any additional regular payments to pay the loan off even faster.

 The calculator will take all this into account and will calculate your bi-weekly payment amount, your total interest savings and how much faster you will pay off your auto loan.
 If you wish to see what effect changing any of the basic values would have – varying the loan amount, interest rate, length, etc. – you can adjust those using the green triangles at right.